-Three course credits in Natural Science and Mathematics
+Two course credits in Laboratory Science

-As an essential component of liberal arts education, coursework in the natural sciences and mathematics engages the student in the theoretical and quantitative understanding of scientific and mathematical knowledge as well as a critical evaluation of the evidence upon which it stands.
+As an essential component of liberal arts education, coursework in the natural sciences engages the student in the theoretical and quantitative understanding of scientific knowledge as well as a critical evaluation of the evidence upon which it stands.
 The student participates regularly in significant learning experiences in the classroom, laboratory, and field to develop skills in the areas of critical observation, sound experimentation, and data analysis.
 These endeavors provide insight into the behavior of the natural world and engage students in problem-solving.

-One course credit in Quantitative Skills
+Two course credits in Quantitative Literacy

 Two course credits in History, Philosophy, or Religion; Education 201 may also be used to fulfill this requirement.

 Courses in History, Philosophy, and Religion engage narratives and questions about human experience and beliefs.
 The student learns to appreciate a diversity of perspectives and points of view in cultural context, across cultures, through time, or even within a particular position.
 Through such courses the student engages in philosophical reflection, seeks meaningful truths, learns to identify universal patterns and connections, and grapples with the complexities of human ideas and experiences as well as change over time.
 Each of these disciplines introduces the student to various methods of inquiry and analysis along with intentional critical reflection on the scope and limits of these methods.